petitparser/dart-petitparser/README.md

 It is also possible to more selectively import only certain parts of this library, i.e. `package:petitparser/core.dart` and `package:petitparser/parser.dart` for core infrastructure and the basic parsers.

+> [!IMPORTANT]
-:warning: This library makes extensive use of [static extension methods](https://dart.dev/guides/language/extension-methods).
+> This library makes extensive use of [static extension methods](https://dart.dev/guides/language/extension-methods).
 If you [import the library](https://dart.dev/guides/language/language-tour#using-libraries) using a _library prefix_ or only _selectively show classes_ you might miss some of the functionality.

 ### Writing a Simple Grammar